Aliorpse/mcutils/README.md

 A Kotlin-based library that provides utility functions for Minecraft-related queries.

-This project has not been widely tested, so use it at your own risk in production environments.
+This project hasn't been extensively tested, so use it at your own risk in production environments.
 Contributions to improve it are welcome.

 ## Installation